 by Amanda Cronin

 If you’ve filled up your car’s tank with gas recently, you’ve probably experienced shock and awe at the final number.
 Your hand might even have trembled as you reached into your wallet for your card.
-Gas prices have reached previously unseen heights, causing us all to rethink if taking a quick drive to the store or a friend’s house was really worth it.
+Gas prices have reached previously unseen heights.
+It’s caused us all to rethink if taking a quick drive was really worth it.

 The Problem: Rising Energy Prices